quicbit-js/qb-standard/readme.md

 qb-standard consists of strict rules and scored/tracked rules.
 The strict rules are strong indicators of software quality and reliability.
-The scored rules including format preferences and build times have no hard cut-off, but need to be publicly visible and tracked.
+The scored rules including format preferences and build times have no hard cut-off, but according to qb-standard, need to be publicly visible and tracked.

  * [A Testing Standard](#testing) (Strict)
  * [Required Style](doc/required-style.md) (Strict)